-Basically, scot.gov produce the numbers of confirmed deaths from Coronavirus each day.
+Basically, scot.gov produces the numbers of confirmed deaths from Coronavirus each day.
 These are deaths where the deceased had tested positive for Coronavirus.
-These numbers are used for the total number of deaths, fatality rate, country comparisons, ect.
+These numbers are used for the total number of deaths, fatality rate, country comparisons, etc.

 Sorry if this causes any confusion, and feel free to get in touch if you have any questions about it!

-Here is a really good article on it, which also includes the formulas I used!
+Here is a really good article on doubling time, which also includes the formulas I used!

 Basically, the infection numbers will be very inaccurate, as not everyone is being tested.
 The deaths, however, will be fairly accurate.